Peonage

 Peonage is any form of wage labor, financial exploitation, coercive economic practice, or policy in which the victim or a laborer (peon) has little control over employment or economic conditions.
-A Peon (English /ˈpiːɒn/, from the Spanish peón /es/) is anyone subject to peonage.
-Peon and peonage existed both the colonial period and post-colonial period of Latin America, as well as the period after the end of slavery in the United States, when "Black Codes" were passed to retain African-American freedmen as labor through other means.
+A peon (English /ˈpiːɒn/, from the Spanish peón /es/) is anyone subject to peonage.
+Peons and peonage existed both in the colonial period and in the post-colonial period of Latin America, as well as the period after the end of slavery in the United States, when "Black Codes" were passed to retain African-American freedmen as labor through other means.

+In Bolivia, indigenous populations were subject to the Mit'a system during the rule of the Inca and Spanish empires.
+Later this was replaced by a peonage known as pongaje that lasted until the mid-twentieth century.
+In Chile peonage took the local form of inquilinaje and lasted until the Chilean land reform in the 1960s.
+In Ecuador a similar practise was that of the huasipungos.

 Usage

 In English, peon (doublet of pawn) and peonage have meanings related to their Spanish etymology (foot soldier); a peon may be defined as a person with little authority, often assigned unskilled tasks; an underling or any person subjected to capricious or unreasonable oversight.
 In this sense, peon can be used in either a derogatory or self-effacing context.

 There are similar usages in contemporary cultures: